weaviate/weaviatest/README.md

 Here are some examples of how to use the Weaviatest CLI:

-1. Create a multitenant class named `Films` with an RF of 3 and an HNSW vector index with PQ enabled (without a vectorizer).
-Then, add 100 tenants, add 100 objects per tenant with a consistency level of ONE, update all 100 tenants from HOT to COLD, delete 50 tenants, perform a backup, move all remaining tenants back to HOT, update 50 objects for each tenant with a consistency level of ALL, delete the class, and restore the backup:
+1. Create a multitenant collection named `Films` with an RF of 3 and an HNSW vector index with PQ enabled (without a vectorizer).
+Then, add 100 tenants, add 100 objects per tenant with a consistency level of ONE, update all 100 tenants from HOT to COLD, delete 50 tenants, perform a backup, move all remaining tenants back to HOT, update 50 objects for each tenant with a consistency level of ALL, delete the collection, and restore the backup:

 ```
-weaviatest.py create class --collection "Films" --multitenant --vector_index hnsw_pq --replication_factor 3
+weaviatest.py create collection --collection "Films" --multitenant --vector_index hnsw_pq --replication_factor 3
 weaviatest.py create tenants --collection "Films" --number_tenants 100
 weaviatest.py create data --collection "Films" --limit 100 --consistency_level one --randomize
 weaviatest.py update tenants --collection "Films" --number_tenants 100 --state cold